ryanycs/lightweight-dncnn-accelerator/README.md

 This command will package the following files into `build` directory for deployment on the Pynq Z2 board:

 - Bitstream file (`.bit`)
-- Hardware description file (`.hwh`)
+- Hardware handlof file (`.hwh`)
-- Python scripts for running the DnCNN accelerator
+- Jupyter notebook (`.ipynb`) for running the accelerator on the Pynq Z2 board
 - Model weights and input data in `.hex` or `.csv` format

+> :telescope:
+> You can just run `make build` without running the previous steps if you are using the pre-trained, pre-quantized, and pre-synthesized files.
+>
+> The build process will automatically check if the quantized weights, and synthesized .bit/.hwh files exist.
+> If any of them are missing, it will use the provided pre-trained, and pre-synthesized files.

 ## Usage